Radiotherapy uses high energy x-rays to treat cancer cells. You have the treatment in the hospital radiotherapy department.

 Radiotherapy after surgery

-You might have radiotherapy after surgery if your surgeon couldn’t completely remove your cancer or if it has spread to lymph nodes in the centre of your chest.
+You might have radiotherapy after surgery if your surgeon couldn’t completely remove all of the cancer.

 Radiotherapy after chemotherapy